 If all this proves Porto have genuine international presence it’s at home however where their trophy haul gets stratospheric.
 Thirty Primeira Liga crowns equates to a title for every four years of their existence.

-The Eagles have long soared over Portuguese football, a name synonymous with the great Eusebio and, in more recent times, a clever recruitment policy that finds gems, polishes them up, and sells them on for huge profit.
+The Eagles have long soared over Portuguese football, a name synonymous with the great Eusebio and, in modern times, a clever recruitment policy that finds gems, polishes them up, and sells them on for huge profit.

 7) Barcelona – 99